ASharpPen/Valheim.SpawnThat/README.md

 For those who got this far: An additional "feature" hint.
 The game does not care what prefab you give it, it does NOT need to be a mob.
 Do with this knowledge what you will.

 Changelog:
+- v0.9.1:
+	- Fixed issue with too early access of location info.
+Should resolve issue with local spawners not spawning creatures.
 - v0.9.0:
 	- Added setting "UseDefaultLevels" to CLLC integraiton, to let Spawn That set levels.
 	- Added setting "SetRelentless".